BettermentLabs/READ-Expanded-Corpora-Generation/README.md

  - Use indices [?] (where word was used — à la Strong's Concordance Numbers)
  - Words occurring before & after word:
 	 - two words before, two words after
-	 - count a period "." as a word
+	 - count all end-of-sentence punctuation as a word (i.e. period "."; exclamation point "!"; question mark "?" or othe

 **verbal only will be added later*